 What is EoE you may ask, well the official name is Eosinophilic esophagitis, and don’t ask me to pronounce it because I can’t.
 I usually have my sister say it for me 🙂 and let me just say it sucks!
 It’s confusing and interferes with life at the worst times.
-I was diagnosed around ten years ago.
+I was diagnosed around ten years ago and have been treating eosinophilic esophagitis naturally most of that time.

 May 17-23 is National Eosinophil Awareness Week, so I thought I would tell you a bit about what I have.